-AUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.
+A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.

-1. Follow the procedures in Before You Begin.
+1. Follow the procedures in "Before You Begin."

-2. Locate the 3-pin password jumper (PSWD) on the system board, and attach the jumper plug to pins 2 and 3 to clear the password.

-NOTE: When you receive your computer, the jumper plug is attached to pins 1 and 2.

-- 3. Close the computer cover. - 4.
+- 2. Locate the 3-pin password jumper (PASS) on the system board, and attach the jumper plug to pins 2 and 3 to clear the password. - NOTE: When you receive your computer, the jumper plug is attached to pins 1 and 2. - 3.
+Close the computer cover. - 4.
 Connect your computer and monitor to electrical outlets, and turn them on. - 5.
 After the Microsoft® Windows® desktop appears on your computer, shut down the computer. - 6.
 Turn off the monitor and disconnect it from the electrical outlet. - 7.
-Disconnect the computer power cable from the electrical outlet, and press the power button to ground the system board. - 8.
-Open the computer cover. - 9.
-Locate the 3-pin password jumper on the system board and attach the jumper to pins 1 and 2 to reenable the password feature. - 10.
-Replace the computer cover.

-SNOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer.

-11. Connect your computer and devices to electrical outlets, and turn them on.
+Disconnect the computer power cable from the electrical outlet, and press the power button to ground the system board. - 9.
+Locate the 3-pin password jumper (PASS) on the system board and attach the jumper to pins 1 and 2 to re-enable the password feature. - 10.
+Close the computer cover. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 11.
+Connect your computer and devices to electrical outlets, and turn them on.